-We will be open to fiction submissions during the following periods:
+We are open to fiction submissions during the following periods:

 TQF62: not open to fiction subs.

 TQF63 (the second Unsplatterpunk special): 1 October 2017 to 28 February 2017.
 Submissions to guest editor Douglas Ogurek rather than to the usual address.
 Guidelines here.